NCAS-CMS/um-training/_sources/running.rst.txt

 It is well worth taking a little time to look through this file and to recognise some of the key phrases output by the model.
 You will soon learn what to search for to tell you if the model ran successfully or not.
 Unfortunately, important information can be dotted about in the file, so just examining the first or last few lines may not be sufficient to find out why the model hasn't behaved as you expected.
 Try to find answers to the following:

+* How many prognostic fields were read from the start file?
 * How many boundary layer levels did you run with?
 * What was the range of gridpoints handled by this processor?